-Although socially-responsible investing is still up and coming in India, it is expected to gain greater momentum in the next few years.
+SRI helps in creating a big impact on the world along with making good returns.
+Although the socially-responsible investing concept is still up and coming in India, it is expected to gain greater momentum in the next few years.
 Companies have become more aware of the ESG factors and are looking to incorporate more of it into their business practices.

 Socially Responsible Investing History

 Socially responsible investing began in the early 1700s when the Quakers refused to participate in the slave trade in the U.S. Pastor John Wesley, the leader of the Methodist church claimed it was a sin to make a profit at the cost of your neighbor’s well-being.
 He stated that it was unethical to gamble and invest in industries that used toxic chemicals.